-In 2011, 2864 deaths from Sedgwick County and referring counties were reported.
+In 2012, 3109 deaths from Sedgwick County and referring counties were reported.
 For Sedgwick County deaths, analysis of the scene, circumstances of the death and the decedent's medical history were key factors in determining coroner's jurisdiction.
 Coroner's jurisdiction for the referring counties was determined by the referring county Coroner.
-Jurisdiction was assumed or assistance was provided in 740 cases, of which 524 received autopsies.
+Jurisdiction was assumed or assistance was provided in 767 cases, of which 527 received autopsies.
 Figure 6 shows the number of postmortem exams, that includes both autopsy, partial autopsies, and external examinations.
 External examinations are performed in cases where scene investigation, circumstances, and medical history and the exam are sufficient to certify the death.

-The District Coroner also performed autopsies or external examination for other counties within the state of Kansas.
+The District Coroner also performed postmortem examinations for other counties within the state of Kansas [See Figure 2].